paradite/eval-data/projects/clean-mdx/RUBRICS.md

 - Text content removed: -0.5 rating
 - Short code (1000 characters or less) that is correct: +0.25 rating
 - Verbose output: -0.5 rating

+Additional instructions for variance:
+- Each model is given two tries for this task.
+The higher rating will be used.